spraot/gphotos-sync/README.md

 ## Initial authentication

+Clone this repo and use

+    make auth

-Clone this repo and use ./doauth.sh to create an authenticated profile dir.
+to create an authenticated profile dir.
 Follow the instructions in the terminal to complete authentication.
-It will create a profile directory at ./profile or whatever the PROFILE_DIR env var is set to.
+It will create a `profile` directory in your current folder

+Run

+    make test

-Run ./test.sh to test that it works.
-You can let ./test.sh complete for your initial sync.
+to test that it works.
+You can let it complete for your initial sync.

-These scripts must be run with the same user as PUID/PGID is set for in docker-compose.yml.

 ## Notes